The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: Introduction

-A particular approach to the existence and stability of solutions to the Cauchy problem \eqref{nonlinearequation} has been discussed in \cite{Acta98,1997funct.an..3003K,JMP2}.
-In this approach, the stability of solutions follows from the existence of eigenvalues for the nonprincipal part of the linearised system ($\epsilon=0$) having a negative real part.
-Stability results for the case where the coefficients of the linearized system are constant matrices are well known \cite{Acta98}.
-In the case where the system is only strongly hyperbolic, the inner product in $L^{2}$ has to be replaced by the so-called $\mathcal{H}$-inner product ---see \cite{1997funct.an..3003K}.
-A procedure to analyse stability in the case of systems where $\mathring{{\bf B}}$ has vanishing eigenvalues has been given in \cite{1997funct.an..3003K} ---see also \cite{JMP1,JMP2}.
-These methods can be easily generalized to systems of the type considered here where the matrices $\mathring{{\bf B}}$, $\mathring{\mathbf{A}}^{\mu}$ are not constant but depend smoothly on time ---see also \cite{PhysRevD.60.083507}.
+A particular approach to the existence and stability of solutions to the Cauchy problem \eqref{nonlinearequation}, for the case where the coefficients of the linearized system ($\epsilon=0$) are constant matrices, has been discussed in \cite{KREISSBOOK,KS97,KL98,KOR98,Ort01}.
+In this approach, the asymptotic future stability of solutions follows from the existence of eigenvalues for the non-principal part of the linearised system having a negative real part ({\it strictly dissipative systems}).
+In the case where the system is only strongly hyperbolic, the inner product in $L^{2}$ has to be replaced by the so-called $\mathcal{H}$-inner product ---see \cite{KOR98}.
+A procedure to analyse stability in the case of systems where $\mathring{{\bf B}}$ has vanishing eigenvalues ({\it dissipative systems}) has been given in \cite{KOR98} ---see also \cite{KNOR97,Ort01}.

-The approach described in the previous paragraph has been applied by Reula \cite{PhysRevD.60.083507} to the Einstein-perfect fluid system of \cite{PhysRevD.57.2317} with a cosmological constant, to prove the exponential decay of nonlinear perturbations for a wide class of homentropic fluids in flat {\it Friedmann-Robertson-Walker} (FRW) backgrounds.
-The analysis of \cite{PhysRevD.60.083507} gives, as only restriction on the equation of state, that the sound speed is less than one-third of the speed of light.
-An advantage of this approach is that it avoids the problem of gauge-dependence in perturbation theory.
+In this paper, we will show how these methods can be generalized to systems of the type considered here, where the matrices $\mathring{{\bf B}}$, $\mathring{\mathbf{A}}^{\mu}$ are not constant but depend smoothly on time.
+A similar analysis has been adopted by Reula in \cite{Reu99}, using the Einstein-perfect fluid system of \cite{Fri98} with a positive cosmological constant $\Lambda>0$, to prove the exponential decay of nonlinear perturbations for a wide class of homentropic fluids in flat {\it Friedman-Lema\^itre-Robertson-Walker} (FLRW) backgrounds\footnote{The presence of a cosmological constant is crucial for global existence and exponential decay, since the minimum of the Hubble function must be strictly positive, namely $H_{min}=\sqrt{\Lambda/3}$.}.
+An advantage of this approach is that it avoids the problem of gauge-dependence in perturbation theory and, therefore, gauge-invariant conclusions, such as geodesic completeness, can be inferred.